 \section{Abstract}

-In the article by Grbi\'c \textit{et al}.
-(Phys.
-Rev. B \textbf{83}, 144508 (2011)), measurements of microwave absorption were used to determine the in-plane ac-fluctuation conductivity (or paraconductivity) at zero-field of YBa$_2$Cu$_3$O$_{7-\delta}$ single crystals with different doping levels, and then to establish the temperature range of the superconducting fluctuations above $T_c$.
-The ac-paraconductivity was obtained as the difference between the measurements at zero magnetic field and at 16~T, the maximum field amplitude used in their experiments.
-However, we will argue that such field amplitude is not enough to quench all superconducting fluctuations in the studied compounds and that, therefore, the authors actually determine the ac-fluctuation magnetoconductivity at 16~T. So, the temperature they propose for the onset of the superconducting fluctuations, $T'$, will correspond to the one at which the finite field effects at 16~T become measurable in their experiments, and the actual temperature of the superconducting fluctuations onset will be located well above $T'$.
-These conclusions, which also concern influential recent publications on that issue, are then confirmed by analyzing some of the Grbi\'c and coworkers data on the grounds of the Gaussian Ginzburg-Landau (GGL) approach for the finite-field (or Prange) fluctuation regime.
+Contrary to the starting assumption of Grbi\'c et al. (Phys.
+Rev. B \textbf{83}, 144508 (2011)), here we will first argue that a 16~T magnetic field is not enough to quench all superconducting fluctuations above $T_c$ in YBa$_2$Cu$_3$O$_{7-\delta}$.
+We then conclude that through their measurements of microwave absorption these authors actually determine the ac-fluctuation magnetoconductivity at 16~T, instead of the zero-field ac paraconductivity as they pretend.
+So, the temperature proposed by Grbi\'c et al. for the onset of the superconducting fluctuations, $T'$, will correspond to the one at which the finite-field effects at 16~T become measurable in their experiments, and the actual fluctuations onset will be located well above $T'$.
+These conclusions, which also concern influential recent publications on that issue, are then confirmed by analyzing some of the Grbi\'c et al., data on the grounds of the Gaussian Ginzburg-Landau (GGL) approach for the finite-field (or Prange) fluctuation regime.

 The starting assumption of the Grbi\'c and coworkers analysis of their interesting microwave absorption measurements in YBa$_2$Cu$_3$O$_{7-\delta}$ (YBCO) single crystals is \textit{that the field of 16 T is well sufficient to suppress all superconducting fluctuations above the zero field $T_c$}.\cite{Grbic11} Accordingly, these authors claim to extract the real part of the in-plane ac paraconductivity in zero magnetic field, as \textit{the difference of the curves} (of the conductivities) \textit{measured in zero field and in the field of 16 T}.
 The temperature at which this difference becomes measurable with their experimental resolution, denoted $T'$, is then identified with the onset of the superconducting fluctuations.
 To further support their conclusions, Grbi\'c and coworkers claim that the so-obtained zero field ac-paraconductivity may be quantitatively explained on the grounds of the GGL scenario.